dhabid/Garage-door-opener/README.md

 > ## Codes to test
 > Here you can do some tests to check if everything is ok.
 > ### Test relay with LED
-> To test the relay with a LED copy the code in `test_relay_with_LED.py` and paste it in thonny editor.<br> To connect the output of the relay connect the COM to the ground of the LED and the NO to the VCC of the LED.
+> To test the relay with an LED copy the code in `test_relay_with_LED.py` and paste it into thonny editor.<br> To connect the output of the relay connect the COM to the ground of the LED and the NO to the VCC of the LED.
 > ### Test relay and sensors with LED
-> To test the relay and sensors with a LED copy the code in `test_relay_reedswitch_with_LED.py` and paste it in thonny editor.
+> To test the relay and sensors with an LED copy the code in `test_relay_reedswitch_with_LED.py` and paste it in thonny editor.
 Then the LED should turn ON when the sensor is closed.
 > ### See your IP address
-> To see your IP address just copy the code in `connect_pi_to_network_and_show_IP.py` and paste it in thonny editor.<br> You just need to change the WIFI settings to yours, sot the pico can connect to your WIFI.
+> To see your IP address just copy the code in `connect_pi_to_network_and_show_IP.py` and paste it into thonny editor.<br> You just need to change the WIFI settings to yours, sot the pico can connect to your WIFI.
 Then run the code.<br>
 > That IP address is the IP of your rasberry pi pico w, take note of the IP address you will need it down below.<br>

 ## Code on Raspberry pi pico w
 ### Code to control the garage door
-To control your garage door just copy the code in `main.py` and paste it in thonny editor.<br>
+To control your garage door just copy the code in `main.py` and paste it into thonny editor.<br>
 > [!Important]
-> **You need to keep the name of the file main.py to the code be always running**
+> **You need to keep the name of the file main.py so the code is always running**

 > [!Note]
-> Remember to change the WIFI settings and the pins you connected the reed switchs and the relay.<br>
+> Remember to change the WIFI settings and the pins you connected the reed switches and the relay.<br>

 # Home Assistant

 ## Install Home Assistant
-Now you need to install home assistant operating system on your raspberry pi 4.<br>
+Now you need to install Home Assistant operating system on your raspberry pi 4.<br>
 To do this just go to [this site](https://www.home-assistant.io/installation/raspberrypi/) and follow the steps. <br>

 Within a few minutes after connecting the Raspberry Pi, you will be able to reach your new Home Assistant.